-Having live plants inside your house can give a different vibration to your home, they improve your home décor and provide warmer and more energetic feelings to the environment.
+Having live plants inside your house can give a different vibration to your home, they improve your home décor and provide a warmer and more energetic feel to the environment.

-If you really think about it, there is no such a thing as indoor plant, naturally every plant grows outdoors.
+If you really think about it, there is no such thing as an indoor plant, naturally, every plant grows outdoors.
 There are plants that happily live inside as well, but they all prefer to grow outside in suitable climatic conditions.
 So if you are having trouble keeping your indoor plants healthy, you are not alone.

 If you get the light right then the next most important thing is the water.
 This is where most people go wrong and kill their plants by over-watering them.

-For optimal health it is recommended to repot your plants annually into fresh potting mix.
+For optimal health, it is recommended to repot your plants annually into a fresh potting mix.

 If you do all of the above, you will have great chances that your plants do not just survive in your home, but they will grow and live happily.